TokiLoshi/island-hopper/README.md

 - [ ] Add maps to Farallon
 - [ ] Add Dialog to Gallapagos
 - [ ] Animate the sprite for the Turtle so that it looks like it walks back and forth
+- [ ] Ad animations to onClicks for all models
 - [ ] Add maps to the Gallapagos
 - [ ] Add back Dialog to Kilauea
 - [ ] Add physics and make volcano explode in Kilauea